 5. Sell Your House “As-Is“

-For instance, the huge and impossible to move grandfather’s clock will not be included.
+For instance, the huge and impossible-to-move grandfather’s clock will not be included.
 Conversely, if something is missing from the property and it may not be noticeable during a walk-through but it would be expected to be present you should disclose that.
 An example of this would be if your house buyer walks through the property on a very hot day in the summer and your buyer or buyer’s inspector sees a heating unit—they expect it to be in working order.
-If you know that this is just an old shell and there are no working parts you could easily be sued for failure to disclose this information.
+If you know that this is just an old shell and there are no functional parts you could quickly be sued for failure to disclose this information.
 So again – be safe by giving full disclosure.

 When you sell your house in Massachusetts, you may consider holding back some information you were aware of if it’s not legally required in by state laws.
 But it’s wise to disclose everything you do know just to make sure that in the future you don’t find yourself in court being sued for “failure to disclose”.
-In simple terms; tell your potential buyers everything you are aware of and answers their questions truthfully and completely.
+In simple terms; tell your potential buyers everything you are aware of and answer their questions truthfully and completely.
 This may end up lowering your selling price by some amount, but in the end, it’s far better than facing big legal troubles down the road.

 As always please let us know if you have any comments on this article and certainly, if you’re interested in selling to a cash buyer please don’t hesitate to give us a call or send us a message.
 We give you a fast free evaluation and cash offer.
 Who knows, you just may decide it’s best to sell directly to Summit Buys Houses as is!
 Learn more about how we can help you by sending us a message or giving us a call at (978) 254-3800 today!